Marco Sahanek

-Marco Sahanek (born 27 January 1990), is an Austrian professional footballer who lastly plays as an attacking midfielder for Indian Super League club NorthEast United.
+Marco Sahanek (born 27 January 1990), is an Austrian professional footballer who last played as an attacking midfielder for Indian Super League club NorthEast United.

 Club career

 On 21 January 2022, Sahanek joined Indian Super League club NorthEast United till the end of 2021–22 Indian Super League season.
 He made his debut against Chennaiyin on 22 January, which ended in a 2–1 loss as a substitute for Sehnaj Singh in the 64th minute of the game.
 He scored a goal against East Bengal in 28 February, Which ended in a 1–1 draw.